Timeline: Takata air bag recalls

 * April 11 - Toyota Motor (7203.T), Honda, Nissan Motor (7201.T) and Mazda Motor (7261.T) recall 3.4 million vehicles globally due to possibly defective Takata air bags.

-* May 10 – Takata posts record $212.5 million annual net loss; books $307 million extraordinary loss for recall costs; names Swiss national Stefan Stocker as president, the first foreigner in the post.
+* May 10 - Takata posts record $212.5 million annual net loss; books 29.9 billion yen charge for recall costs; names Swiss national Stefan Stocker as president.

-* Sept 3 – Devin Xu dies in a 2002 Acura TL sedan in an accident near Los Angeles from "apparent facial trauma due to foreign object inside air bag," according to coroner's report.
+* Sept 3 - Devin Xu dies in a 2002 Acura TL sedan near Los Angeles from "apparent facial trauma due to foreign object inside air bag," according to coroner's report.

 2014: